Canada's Murray plans to stay politically active through NBA Western final

 LAKE BUENA VISTA, Fla. — Canada's Jamal Murray is going to keep using his platform to bring attention to racial injustice as he leads his Denver Nuggets in the NBA's Western Conference final.

 Murray, from Kitchener, Ont., spoke the night before Game 1 of the best-of-seven series against the Los Angeles Lakers at Walt Disney World Resort.
-The all-star guard has worn shoes featuring illustrations of George Floyd and Breonna Taylor, two African Americans killed by police, throughout the post-season and has been outspoken in interviews about the Black Lives Matter cause.
+The all-star guard has worn shoes featuring illustrations of George Floyd and Breonna Taylor, two Black people killed by police, throughout the post-season and has been outspoken in interviews about the Black Lives Matter cause.

 "We don't want to lose the focus on that so we'll still wear the shirts and still have the shoes," said Murray on Thursday evening.
 "This is something that's bigger than me and bigger than us and we know what we need to do to create change."